top of page

 How do you capture your business snapshot.

-How to Write a Company Profile in Australia:
+How to Write a Company Profile in Australia: Step-by-Step

 Step 1: Write Your Intro + Company Snapshot

-• Include your brand tagline (if you have one)
+• Include your brand tagline (if you have one).

-This gives readers context in seconds.
+This gives readers essential context in mere seconds.

 Step 2: Tell Your Origin Story

-• Mention your mission and values
+• Mention your mission and core values.

-• Keep it human — not corporate-speak
+• Keep it human and engaging — avoid corporate jargon.

-This creates connection and positions your “why.”
+This helps create a connection and establishes your “why.”

 Step 3: Describe Your Products or Services

-• List your core services or categories
+• List your main services or product categories.

 Step 4: Introduce Your Team or Leadership

-This builds trust and shows depth.
+This builds trust and shows the depth of your expertise.

 Step 5: Add Proof and Contact Info

-• Include case studies, testimonials, or milestones
+• Include case studies, testimonials, or key milestones.

-• Drop contact details, website, socials
+• Provide your contact details, website, and social media links.

 A strong profile is experienced throughout all touch points of the brand.